 Growth and Sustainability

-First, one of my most important messages is that we need to shake the religion of growth.
+Backing up to the launch of the site, one of my most important messages is that we need to shake the religion of growth.
 We simply can’t continue growing indefinitely.
 Either we use our brains to plot a trajectory into steady-state and hope it’s smooth, or we let nature decide how to deal with us.
 So start with the inaugural pair of posts: Galactic Scale Energy and Can Economic Growth Last? (perhaps also see the dinner conversation with an economist on this topic), then follow-up with Sustainable Means Bunkty to Me.
 In the same vein, you may want to check out Discovering Limits to Growth.
 Perhaps one of my more important contributions is The Energy Trap, describing the dis-incentive we will face in trying to pull out of an energy decline with renewable infrastructure.

 A common reaction to my statements of limited growth take to space as the answer.
 I am less convinced that this is a viable path.